-Following significant macroeconomic changes in 2022 and the significant decline in Upstart's share price, in February 2023, the compensation committee, in consultation with our CEO, reviewed the purpose of the Performance Award and considered whether the intent of the award could still be achieved.
-After considering various alternatives and the pros and cons of such alternatives and after consulting with its external advisors, the compensation committee determined that such award no longer provided the intended retention and incentive value and concluded that it was in the best interests of Upstart and its stockholders to cancel the Performance Award in exchange for the reinstatement of Mr. Gu's cash compensation, including an annual base salary of \$425,000 and Mr. Gu's eligibility to participate in Upstart's 2023 Executive Bonus Plan with a target annual target cash bonus opportunity equal to 75% of Mr. Gu's annual base salary.
-Mr. Gu agreed to these changes..
+Following significant macroeconomic changes in 2022 and the significant decline in Upstart's stock price, in February 2023, the compensation committee, in consultation with our CEO, reviewed the purpose of the Performance Award and considered whether the objectives and intent of the award could still be achieved.
+After considering various alternatives and the pros and cons of such alternatives and after consulting with its external compensation and other advisors, the compensation committee determined that such award no longer provided the intended retention and incentive value and concluded that it was in the best interests of Upstart and its stockholders to cancel the Performance Award in exchange for the reinstatement of Mr. Gu's cash compensation, including an annual base salary of \$425,000 and Mr. Gu's eligibility to participate in Upstart's 2023 Executive Bonus Plan with a target annual cash bonus opportunity equal to 75% of Mr. Gu's annual base salary.
+Mr. Gu agreed to these changes.
+The table above reflects Mr. Gu's compensation following the cancellation of the Performance Award.
+In addition to the reinstatement of his cash compensation, the compensation committee granted an equity award to Mr. Gu in 2023 consistent with the standard practice for all other executive officers.